 The Premier League has finally introduced a winter break in the middle of the league season, after years of watching Italy, Spain, Germany and France have a break over the winter period.

-As the pause in the season is different to those across Europe – feeling more like an international break than a ‘winter break’ – it has received mixed reviews in its inaugural season due to the fact that the league is split in half during this process and the timing.
+As the pause in the season is different to those across the continent – feeling more like an international break than a ‘winter break’ – it has received mixed reviews in its inaugural season due to the fact that the league is split in half during this process and the timing.

-We went out onto the streets of Liverpool to find out what the locals thought of the introduction of the winter break and how they believe the format has worked.
+We went out onto the streets of Liverpool to find out what the locals thought of the introduction of the break and how they believe the format has worked.